Skander265/Bio-Telemetry-Interface/README.md

 # Bio-Telemetry Interface: Botanical Intrusion Detector

 This system monitors the bioelectric voltage of living plants to detect external stimuli.
-It acts as a bridge between organic life and digital systems, using machine learning to distinguish between natural background noise and deliberate intrusions like cutting or burning.
+It acts as a bridge between organic life and digital systems, utilizing signal processing algorithms to distinguish between natural background noise and deliberate intrusions like cutting or burning.

+The application leverages a multithreaded architecture to decouple data ingestion from visualization.
+This design enables the simultaneous rendering of real-time voltage plots and the execution of background analysis threads, ensuring event detection with low signal latency.

 ## Hardware Setup (For Live Mode)